So, The need for emission control from automobiles gave rise to the computerisation of the automobile.

 The manufacturers answer was the addition of certain pollution control devices and the creation of a self adjusting engine.
 They were called feedback fuel control systems.

 The computer is also capable of monitoring and diagnosing itself.
-If a fault is seen, the computer will alert the vehicle operator by illuminating a malfunction indicator lamp.
 The computer will at the same time record the fault in it’s memory, so that a technician can at a later date retrieve that fault in the form of a code which will help them determine the proper repair.